Data protection and disclaimer

 5.1 What is a cookie?

 A cookie is a text file with short data sequences (a sequence of letters and numbers) that by itself cannot perform any operations.
 This text file is transferred to your browser by the web server when you visit a website.
 The cookie is stored on your local computer.
-There are two different types of cookie: temporary cookies and permanent cookies.
-We use both temporary cookies, which are automatically deleted from your mobile device or computer at the end of the browser session, and permanent cookies, which remain on your computer or mobile device for up to ten years after the browser session.
+There are two different types of cookies: temporary cookies and permanent cookies.
+We use both temporary cookies, which are automatically deleted from your mobile device or computer at the end of the browser session, and also permanent cookies, which remain on your computer or mobile device for up to ten years after the browser session.
 They are automatically disabled after the programmed time.

 You can check your browser’s log at any time to see which cookies are being run.